Our rating(4.2/5)

 Chargebacks Free

-The card transaction fees are the same for the Restaurants software as with Square’s other services: 1.9% per chip or tap transaction through Square Reader or 1.6% per payment through Square Terminal or Square Register.
-These fees apply to any card, whether it’s a credit or debit card, domestic, foreign or premium card, or mobile wallet.
-Square accepts Visa, Mastercard, American Express and eftpos cards.
+The card transaction fee is the same for the Restaurants software as with Square’s other services: 1.6% per chip or tap transaction through any of Square’s EFTPOS machines.
+The fee applies to any card, whether it’s a credit or debit card, domestic, foreign or premium card, or mobile wallet.
+Square accepts eftpos, Visa, Mastercard, American Express and JCB cards.

-Transactions through your online store, payment links, online ordering page or virtual terminal cost 2.2% – this applies to keyed-in transactions at your restaurant checkout as well.
+Transactions through your online store, payment links, online ordering page or virtual terminal cost 2.2% – this applies to keyed transactions at your restaurant checkout as well.

-Delivery orders that are placed online incur an additional $0.50 fee even though you deliver the food yourself.
+In-house delivery orders placed online incur an additional $0.50 fee even though you deliver the food yourself.
 This is to pay for the additional features involved in takeaway orders, such as texting customers order updates.

 Different Square Restaurant Kit bundles are available to purchase if you are not getting your own hardware elsewhere.
 The kit is delivered within 2-7 business days.